solo-io/workshops/istio-day2/1-understand-istio/03-observability.md

 Actually, the graphs are all empty!!
 This is not of much value to us, so let's figure out how to populate these graphs.

-## Scraping the Istio service mesh: Control Plane
+## Scraping the Istio service mesh: control plane

 The reason we don't see any information in the Control Plane dashboard (or any of the Istio dashboards really) is because we don't have any configuration for scraping information from the Istio service mesh.